Ernyoke/certified-aws-solutions-architect-professional/05-compute/elb.md

     - If the instance to which the cookie maps to fails, then a new instance will be selected
     - If the cookie expires => the cookie will be removed, new cookie is created while a new instance is chosen
 - Session stickiness problems: load can become unbalanced

+## Connection Draining and Deregistration Delay

+- Connection draining a setting which controls what happens when instances are unhealthy or deregistered
+- Default behavior: LB closes all connections and the instance receives no new connections
+- Connections draining allows in-flight requests to complete for a certain amount of time, while no new connections are sent to the instance
+- Connection draining is supported on Classic Load Balancers only!
+It is defined on the load balancer itself
+- Connection draining is a timeout between 1 and 3600 seconds (default 300)
+- If the instance become unhealthy because if a failed health check, connection draining settings do not apply to it
+- If an instance is taken out of service manually or by an ASG, it is listed "InService: Instance deregistration currently in progress".
+If we use an ASG, it will wait for all connections to complete before terminating or for the timeout value
+- Deregistration delay is essentially the same feature as connection draining, but it is supported by ALB, NLB and GWLBs
+- It is defined on target groups, not on the LB
+- It works by stopping sending connections to deregistering targets.
+Existing connections can continue until thy complete naturally or the deregistration delay is reached
+- Deregistration delay is enabled by default on all the new LBs, default value for it is 300 seconds (configurable between 0-3600 seconds)